paulang1807/learn-tech/containers/Readme_Docker.md

     - Can remove multiple containers at the same time by specifying multiple ids
     - Do not need to specify the entire container id; the first three or four characters that can be used to identify the container uniquely can be used
 - Remove an image: `docker rmi <imageid>`
+- Clean up just the dangling images: `docker image prune`
 - Remove all containers (Nuclear option that will destroy all containers).
 Good for cases when you have several stray containers and you are sure you don't want to keep any of them: `docker rm -f $(docker ps -aq)`
+- Remove all images not being used: `docker system prune -a`
+- Clean up everything: `docker system prune`

 ### Docker Networks
 - List all networks: `docker network ls`